wkshi/laboratory/README.md

 # Project laboratory

 Project laboratory is providing a virtual environment by vagrant.
+A sandbox to practice your linux skills.

 ## 1. Download needed software